AI Workflows

 • Paused - Temporarily disabled (scheduled jobs won't run)

-• Output Template - Define the structure for combining multiple step outputs:
+• Output Template - Define the structure for combining multiple step outputs into a final formatted result:

 • AI Model - Choose the language model that will process all steps: